The Best Ways to Pay for College Involve Starting Young

 While my business is in providing financial and wealth planning advice to clients who have already built a significant amount of wealth, there are many fundamental planning strategies that apply to those just starting out in their careers, things, which frankly, I wish I knew when I was growing up.
 Therefore, I am penning this four-part series on planning advice I would give to my younger self.
-The topics will range from planning for college savings, young families, retirement, to caring for aging parents.
 This first article focuses on planning for college savings.

 Saving for college is often thought of from the perspective of the parent saving for the child, and if you are one of the lucky ones whose parents can afford to have done that for you, good for you.
 However, college savings, or more appropriately education savings, is not a dominion strictly reserved from parent to child.
 As a young adult, you can start thinking about saving for higher education and how to do that in a tax-efficient manner.
 Specifically, I am referring to a 529 college savings plan and Roth individual retirement account (IRA).